 Camille Meadows signs in as a pupil at the Edelvine Academy, an exclusive girl’s boarding school.
 She learns that she has taken the room of Kerrie Riley, a girl who committed suicide, jumping from the window of the room.
 Camille becomes curious about what happened to Kerrie.
 As she asks around, she begins to hear stories of the Edelvine Ghost.
 She gets into a fight with the bullying Alice who heads a clique but is drawn in as Alice decides to hold a seance to contact Kerrie.
 At the same time, the girls in the clique start disappearing or being found dead.
 Camille cannot be sure if what is responsible is ghostly or a murderer in their midst.

 Simon Barrett has reasonable reputation as a genre screenwriter, having written screenplays for Dead Birds (2004), Frankenfish (2004), Red Sands (2009) and Temple (2017) and acted as a regular screenwriter for Adam Wingard with A Horrible Way to Die (2010), Autoerotic (2011), What Fun We’re Having (2011), You’re Next (2011), The Guest (2014), Blair Witch (2016) and Wingard’s segments of The ABCs of Death (2012) and the V/H/S films.
-Barrett made his directorial debut with the Tape 49 segment of V/H/S/2 (2013) and now makes his full-length debut with Seance, while Wingard serves as one of the executive producers.
+Barrett made his directorial debut with the Tape 49 segment of V/H/S/2 (2013) and The Empty Wake segment of V/H/S/94 (2021).
+He makes his full-length debut with Seance, while Wingard serves as one of the executive producers.
 The film is produced by Dark Castle Entertainment who were a company specialising in producing theatrically-released horror films throughout the 2000s but have faded away in recent years (see below for Dark Castle’s other films).

 With Barrett and Wingard on board and the backing of Dark Castle, I had high expectations of Seance.
 It soon becomes apparent that Barrett has ventured into the arena of the girls’ boarding school horror film.
 This is theme that has a certain genre history – see works like The House That Screamed (1969), What Have You Done to Solange?
 (1972), The Picnic at Hanging Rock (1975), Satan’s School for Girls (1976), The Possessed (1977), Suspiria (1977), The Initiation of Sarah (1978) and The Moth Diaries (2011).
 In more recent years, the girls’ boarding school ghost story was revived with Down a Dark Hall (2018).